 Baked Potato Foil Packs

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Cook Time 30 minutes
+Cook Time: 30 minutes

-Total Time 50 minutes
+Total Time: 50 minutes

-Servings 4 foil packs
+Servings: 4 foil packs

 Ingredients

-• 2 pounds baby Yukon gold potatoes, cut into small pieces
+• 2 pounds baby Yukon gold potatoes

 • 2 tablespoons olive oil

-• 1 and 1/2 teaspoons paprika
+• 1-1/2 teaspoons paprika

 • 1 teaspoon garlic powder